Hug0lmn/DAMM_copy/README.md

 So far, it appears that copy trading with DAMM is **not inherently profitable**, mainly because copied wallets often behave differently across DLMM and DAMM due to differing incentive structures.

+A new way to find early potential profitable wallet is by using the tool provided by [Hanyon Analytics](https://meteora2.hanyon.app/) which maybe will be a source of inspiration for future improvment about the analysis part.

 ## 🏗️ Architecture Overview

 This project originally began as a fork of another repository — a **Telegram bot** using a **Cloudflare Worker** to track wallet transactions on Solana.
 However, due to Cloudflare's limited execution time (which made it hard to automate NFT minting, liquidity management, etc.), I split the code into two components: